Content Creator Guide

 Visual appearance and mental capacity determine age classification, not declared age in descriptions.

-If your storyline includes ANY underage characters, you MUST enable the “SFW Only” tag.
+If your storyline includes ANY underage characters, you MUST enable the “Contains Underage Character(s)” toggle.

 What it restricts